 "I pretty much vow to use this body luminizer until the day and die.
 It smells delicious, it imparts the perfect ratio of shade and shimmer, and it pretty much makes your legs look like they've been professionally airbrushed.
 I've tried lots of other body luminizers I also love, but I always come back to this one."

-"From the fresh and pretty scent to the velvety way this bodywash lathers, I've officially fallen in love with this product and haven't wanted to use anything since discovering it among the aisles of Ulta.
+"From the fresh and pretty scent to the velvety way this body wash lathers, I've officially fallen in love with this product and haven't wanted to use anything since discovering it among the aisles of Ulta.
 It cleanses and moisturizes, so my skin is never left feeling stripped or flaky immediately after toweling off.
 Plus, it's one of the few formulas that haven't perturbed my sensitive skin."

 "Simply put, I can't do my makeup without this powder, and like clockwork, I buy it twice per year.
-I realize there are two camps within the beauty word (those who love powder and those who, well, don't), but I fall in line with the latter.
-Not only does MAC's formula deliver a weightless finish without altering the color of my foundation and concealer but it also staves off my previously inevitable under-eye and smile creases.
-Which I appreciate.
+I realize there are two camps within the beauty word (those who love powder and those who, well, don't), and I fall in line with the latter.
+Not only does MAC's formula deliver a weightless finish without altering the color of my foundation and concealer but it also staves off my previously inevitable under-eye and smile creases, which I appreciate.
 Plus, it imparts a little bit of a highlight (although it's in no way shimmery), which gives my makeup application a healthy dose of dimension."

 "You get such a bang for your buck shopping French drugstore skincare brands, especially when you buy them in Europe, which is why I always let myself raid the drugstores there when I go.
 This milky Avène cleanser is so gentle and hydrating it keeps my skin moisturized and never irritated when I travel."